Introduction

 • Expert Guidance: Offers access to food safety experts for personalized and support

-• Continuous Improvement: Enables tracking, analysis, and actions for ongoing improvement
+• Continuous Improvement: Enables tracking, , and corrective actions for ongoing improvement

 • Global Reach: Supports businesses with multiple language options